 - A permit is issued subject to the premises being registered under the Food Act 1984, proof of which must be supplied to an Authorised Officer of Council on request; - The number of tables and seats permitted on the footpath is determined by the size available in the Trading Zone.
-Table dimensions and size must be specified in the application process; - Tables and seats must be portable, yet sturdy and windproof; - The feet on tables and chairs must not be a type that causes damage to the footpath;

-- No alcohol can be served on Council land unless the footpath area is included in the Liquor Licence Redline plan and has planning approval; - The number of tables and seats permitted may be restricted by numbers approved under the Planning Permit; - Smoking is banned in all outdoor areas with tables and seats on the footpath including outdoor drinking areas under Council's Smoke Free Outdoor Areas Policy.
-The permit holder is responsible for ensuring patrons comply with these provisions and any other Council policies, laws, or regulations relevant to tobacco use and vaping; and - Patrons with a dog must ensure the dog remains within the trading zone.
-The permit holder is responsible for ensuring patrons utilising tables and seats do not allow their dog to impede the pedestrian zone.
+Table dimensions and size must be specified in the application process; - Tables and seats must be portable, yet sturdy and windproof; - No alcohol can be served on Council land unless the footpath area is included in the Liquor Licence Redline plan and has planning approval; and - Number of tables and seats permitted may be restricted by numbers approved under the Planning Permit.
+Smoking is banned in all outdoor areas with tables and seats on the footpath including outdoor drinking areas under Council's Smoke Free Outdoor Areas Policy 2017.
+The permit holder is responsible for ensuring patrons comply with these provisions.